Forvum

 M20 Done GraalVM native single-binary and CI matrix with a <200ms cold-start gate.

-P2 Done Phase 2 (v0.5): config doctor, session replay, RBAC, structured output, session compaction, task ledger, cron delivery, device pairing, a memory-host SDK with a Qdrant reference, a plugin marketplace, the Discord channel, the coverage, security, and end-to-end gates, and a fresh-install usability pass (interactive REPL with guided setup and actionable errors) — shipped.
+P2 Done Phase 2 (v0.5): config doctor, session replay, RBAC, structured output, session compaction, task ledger, cron delivery, device pairing and scope-upgrade approval, a memory-host SDK with a Qdrant reference, a plugin marketplace, all five chat channels (Discord, Slack, WhatsApp, Matrix, Signal), skill install, the MCP server registry, GitHub Copilot, the outbound secret/PII guard, OpenTelemetry export, the tool-call approval workflow, the shell, voice, web, and browser tools, the coverage, security, and end-to-end gates, and a fresh-install usability pass — shipped.